XuzheZ/PTNet3D/README.md

         - train_A # your source domain scans
         - train_B # your target domain scans
         - test_A # will be used for inference
 the model is trained to convert modality in train_A to modality in train_B, please make sure all scans are well-coregistered and artifacts-free.
+Scans in train_A and train_B shall have the same file name.

 ### Inference:
     python test.py --name YourProjName --checkpoints_dir YourModelPath --dataroot YourDatasetPath --whichmodel YourModelName